 In her spare time, Amanda has developed into quite the entrepreneur developing her own business; Bruce Peninsula Cottage Rentals and encourages sustainability and sustainable living within all her properties!
 She is an active part of the community and has lived in the Northern Bruce Peninsula with her husky Taiga for the last seven years.
 Amanda still loves astronomy and works hard to improve the Bruce and expand the BPBA!

 Erin McLean-Purdon is the Programs Coordinator at the Bruce Peninsula Biosphere Association, focusing on restoration activities, forest connectivity planning, and local environmental partnerships.
 Born and raised in Owen Sound, Erin’s fondest memories are of summers spent on the shores of Georgian Bay at his family’s non-electrified, water-access only cottage.
 Studying Environmental Science at the University of Guelph, Erin learned that understanding people’s subjective relationship to nature was just as important as quantifying the objective constituent parts of pollution.
-At the University of Waterloo, Erin completed his graduate thesis, which explored the social dimensions of conservation in Chitwan National Park, Nepal.
+At the University of Waterloo, Erin completed his Masters, which explored the social dimensions of conservation in Chitwan National Park, Nepal.
 It was there he realized he should be tackling environmental issues in his own backyard.
 So here he is, at the Bruce Peninsula Biosphere Association.

 As a white-male settler, Erin is trying to talk less and listen more.
 He often needs reminding, but never claimed not to be a work in progress.
 Fun fact: Erin dislikes dogs and cats, and aspires to live in a pet-free household.
 So far, so good